 About the Foundation

 This grant opportunity was created to assist Loudoun County Public Schools implement programs on multicultural education, targeted primarily towards students, to help them better understand and embrace diversity in Loudoun County.
 In addition, programs may also involve parent, teacher, or community educational activities if they are associated with student programming.
-The 2016-2017 grant program will open in the spring.
-Congratulations to the multicultural grant winners for the 2015-2016 school year:

 Super Scavenger Hunt: A Multicultural Reading Incentive at Potowmack ES